kybak90/FTCW_Risk_Perception/README.md

 scripts included here are designed to replicate the main statistical analyses, figures, and tables reported in the manuscript.

+In addition to the analysis code, this repository includes the full survey protocol and questionnaire used to collect the data, providing transparency in both data collection and measurement.

 The study investigates how **trust in government and information sources** shapes public perception of environmental risk, focusing on the case of treated contaminated water discharge from Fukushima.
 Using